sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 We introduce three new changes to the IR:

 1. Addition of `IRClassDefn` which represents a class name and the list `IRFuncDefn` which represents its methods.
 2. Add list of `IRClassDefn` to `IRCompUnit`.
 The `IRCompUnit` represents the root of the IR tree.
-It also contains all the functions that are not methods, static data, and functions to be executed by the runtime before calling the main function, similiar to [crt0](https://en.wikipedia.org/wiki/Crt0) in the C language.
+It also contains all the functions that are not methods, static data, and functions to be executed by the runtime before calling the main function, similar to [crt0](https://en.wikipedia.org/wiki/Crt0) in the C language.

-## Function Defninitions and Class Definitions
+## Function Definitions and Class Definitions

 Function definitions must be converted differently depending on whether that function is a method or not.
 When we convert a function that is a method to IR we must treat it differently than a normal function because the ABI naming convention is different for functions and methods.
 We will discuss this convention below.
 But because of the difference between functions and methods, we do not convert to IR for methods and let the owning class definition do the conversion.